microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.Overview.document.md

 essential to discuss the four different locations that can house a query Processor.

-## Locations in OpenTelemetry that may contain a Processor.
+## Locations in OpenTelemetry that may contain a Processor

 ![](../orig_media/Architecture.Boxes.Yes.DynamicTelemetry.drawio.png)